binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     }

 {icon=bomb}
-G> With this, neither the payload or the virus should trigger Anti-Virus.
+G> With this, neither the payload or the virus should trigger anti-virus.
 G>
 G> Now you will need a c compiler on a system of the same architecture as your target.
 I set-up MinGW in the Tooling Setup chapter under Windows, so you should be good to compile the virus.
 G>